Andrei Alexandrescu: Education and career

 Alexandrescu received a Bachelor of Science (B.S.) degree in Electrical Engineering from Polytechnic University of Bucharest (Universitatea Politehnica din București) in July 1994.

 In September 1998, his first article was published in the C/C++ Users Journal.
 From April 1999 until February 2000, he was a program manager for Netzip, Inc. When the company was acquired by RealNetworks, Inc., he served there as a development manager from February 2000 through September 2001.

 In 2001, Alexandrescu released the book Modern C++ Design, reviewed as one of the five most important C++ books by C++ expert Scott Meyers.

 In 2003, Alexandrescu earned a Master of Science (M.S.), and in 2009, a Doctor of Philosophy (Ph.D.) in computer science from the University of Washington.

 In 2006, Alexandrescu began assisting Walter Bright in developing the D programming language.
 In May 2010, he released a book titled The D Programming Language.

-From 2010–2014, Alexandrescu, Herb Sutter, and Scott Meyers ran a small annual technical conference named C++ and Beyond.
+From 2010 to 2014, Alexandrescu, Herb Sutter, and Scott Meyers ran a small annual technical conference named C++ and Beyond.

 Alexandrescu worked as a research scientist at Facebook for over 5 years, before leaving the firm in August 2015 to focus on developing the D language.

 In January 2022, Alexandrescu began working at Nvidia as a Principal Research Scientist.

 Contributions

 The D programming language

-Along with Walter Bright, Alexandrescu has been one of the two main designers of the D language, and the main maintainer of the standard library Phobos from 2007–2019.
+Along with Walter Bright, Alexandrescu has been one of the two main designers of the D language, and the main maintainer of the standard library Phobos from 2007 to 2019.
 He is the founder of the D Language Foundation.
 His contributions include the module ranges.
 He is the author of The D Programming Language book.